JensenYuen/rockpaperscissors/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

 I would like to take the opportunity to thank the Mavericks Team for the chance to attempt this developer assignment.
 In addition to testing my current skills, I have picked up something new along the way; Unit testing.
 While I used it before and seen code snipets of it before, I have never written one myself.
-This opportunity has allowed me to understand better why TDD is important and how it can help a developer better focus on the task.
+This opportunity has allowed me to understand better why TDD is adopted and how it is useful in web development.

 <p align="right">(<a href="#top">back to top</a>)</p>